TSTanabe/HMSS2/README.md

     sHdr	sHdrC1	sHdrB1	sHdrA	sHdrH	sHdrC2	sHdrB2
     sHdr	sHdrC1	sHdrB1	sHdrA	sHdrH	sEtfA	sEtfB

-The path to a custom gene cluster patterns file can be set with the `-p`command followed by the corresponding path.
+The path to a custom gene cluster patterns file can be set with the `-p` command followed by the corresponding path.

+## Taxonomy assignment

+Taxonomic assignment to genomes with NCBI genome ID can be done automatically.
+For this, taxdump must be downloaded from NCBI and located in the src folder.
+Alternatively, the GTDB taxonomy can be used.
+If own genome identifiers are used, the taxonomic assignment needs a file containing the respective taxonomic information.
+This must be a tab separated file with the following columns:

+    genomeID superkingdom clade phylum class order family genus species strain taxid biosample bioproject genbank refseq completeness contamination typestrain

+With the exception of the first column, not all columns must contain values.
+The type strain column must contain either the value 0 or 1 to be evaluable.
+The Contamination and Completeness columns should contain values between 0 and 100.